ZenosParadox/pypi_flow/README.md

     package_root
     │   .gitignore
-    │   MANIFEST.in                 #File names added to this file will be included in the site-packages folder │   LICENSE
+    │   MANIFEST.in                 #File names added to this file will be included in the
+    │   LICENSE
     │   PipLocalUpgrade.py
     │   PypiUpload.py
     │   README.md
     │   setup.py
-    └───package_name
+    │───cmdline
+    │   └──...ADD CODE FILES HERE TO BE CALLED AS COMMAND LINE PROGRAMS └───package_name
-        ├── __init__.py             #Add import references to your python code files here └──...ADD YOUR PYTHON CODE FILES HERE
+        ├── __init__.py             #Add import references to your python code files here └──...ADD YOUR PYTHON CODE FILES HERE TO BE USED FROM THE PYTHON INTERPRETER UPON IMPORT

 For additional changes and functionality provided beyond this template, please see setuptools documentation: https://setuptools.readthedocs.io/en/latest/setuptools.html